piklestf2/hl-config/damage.md

 humanoid NPCs or the player.

-The following tables show how many body hits/shots with each weapon are required to kill specific NPCs (for NPCs with multiple columns, easy is above and normal below)
+The following tables show how many body hits/shots with each weapon are required to kill specific NPCs (for NPCs with multiple rows, easy is above and normal below)

 |NPC                       |Crowbar  |Pistol  |Magnum  |SMG  |SMG Grenade  |Shotgun  |Shotgun (double shot)  |Crossbow  |Hivehand  |RPG  |Tau Cannon  |Tau Cannon (charged)  |Gluon Gun  |Grenade  |Satchel Charge  |Tripmine  |
 |--------------------------|---------|--------|--------|-----|-------------|---------|-----------------------|----------|----------|-----|------------|----------------------|-----------|---------|----------------|----------|